 Birds who fly into glass can hurt or even kill themselves.
 If you find a bird injured by striking a window, wait a few minutes as he may recover and fly away.
 If he is unconscious or remains stunned after a few minutes, gently pick the bird up in a towel and put him in a ventilated box.

 Keep the bird warm while you contact PAWS Wildlife Center at 425.412.4040 (located in Snohomish County, Washington).
-If you are not in the Puget Sound, contact another wildlife rehabilitation center in your area.
+If you are not in the Puget Sound area, contact another wildlife rehabilitation center in your area.

 When birds attack your windows